What makes learning with Music for Life special?

 30 minute individual

-Typically, more experienced players opt for these longer lessons to enable greater depth in the music and progress.
+These longer lessons to enable greater depth in the music and progress.
 Although mostly for more experience learners, we do also have beginners, including young beginners, choosing this option with great success.

 Costs